abbasmhd/dad-jokes/readme.md

 ---

-I've been `tkinter`ing with various GUI frameworks recently.
+I like to `tkinter` with with various GUI frameworks.